powsybl/powsybl-metrix/docs/metrix.md

 $RedispatchDown_g = max(P0_g - P_g, 0)$.

-It should be noted that this is different from redispatching cost in real systems' operation, where in case of downwards activations, the generator _pays_ the TSO for the generation reduction (not delivered energy).
+It should be noted that this is different from redispatching cost in real systems' operation, where in the case of downwards activations, the generator _pays_ the TSO for the generation reduction (not delivered energy).
-Moreover, to prioritize topological solutions over redispatch solutions, the redispatching up and down costs have a lower bound of >= 0.5.
+Moreover, to prioritize topological solutions over redispatching solutions, the redispatching up and down costs have a lower bound of >= 0.5.
 Metrix will correct any adequacy or redispatch cost below the lower bound, setting it to lower bound value.

 Note that if at least one generator is managed, then only defined generators will be managed to match adequacy.
 In some cases, it could result in a program failure (return code -1) where constraints cannot be resolved in OPF mode.
 Also:
 - Generators used for the adequacy phase are not necessarily the same used for the redispatching phase.
 If `onContingency` isn't defined but `redispatchingCost` is, then the generator will be used only in preventive actions.
 For the generator to be fully used for preventive and curative remedial action, both of these parameters must be defined.
 - Cost must always be defined for both directions.
 If we want to prevent a generator to ramp up or down, we can set a high prohibitive cost.
 - Rules that take into account Pmax and Pmin are:
-  - if the targetP is out of bounds (targetP > Pmax or targetP < Pmin) then targetP is adjusted to the closest bound.
+  - if the targetP is out of bounds (targetP > Pmax or targetP < Pmin), then targetP is adjusted to the closest bound.
 This can happen when `ignore-limits` is set in the mapping script or the tool parameter.
-  - during the adequacy phase, the Pmax constraints are enforced but Pmin are temporary set to 0.
+  - during the adequacy phase, the Pmax constraints are enforced but Pmin are temporarily set to 0.
 It results that a (only one at most) generator can have a targetP out of its lower bound (0 < targetP < Pmin).
   - in the redispatching phase, generators with Pmin < targetP < Pmax are enforced between their bounds.
-If a group have an initial targetP below Pmin, the constraints will be initialTargetP < targetP < Pmax.
+If a group has an initial targetP below Pmin, the constraints will be initialTargetP < targetP < Pmax.

 #### Examples